sebosp/s2protocol-rs/README.md

 ## BREAKING CHANGES

+v3

 - Feature `arrow`  has been renamed to `dep_arrow` as we now use the `arrow` crate.
 - Previously the generated arrow IPC files relied on a sha256 of the file as "key", this wasted a lot of space and has been changed into a sequential
   As a result, queries must use the new `ext_fs_id`, which also means all the files must be generated in bulk and are no longer independent.
-  The IPCs then is valid as a snapshot generated as a whole.
+  The IPCs then is valid as a snapshot generated as a whole. v3.4
+- There is only one iterator provided now, that goes through both the Tracker and Game events to build the game state.
+  Previously two iterators were provided that build partial state only for either track/game and the result was inconsistent, plus lots of duplicated code.

 ## Interacting with polars